Don’t let money stop you from pursuing your dreams.

 While running a startup may be difficult, it’s also extremely rewarding.

 You’ll learn a lot along the way.
-There are plenty of things I wish I knew before starting my first company.
+There are plenty of things we wish we knew before starting our first company.

 But getting your startup off the ground is the first step.

 Like with most aspects of business, you’ll need some money to do this.